Calgary C-Train journals

 There are still two hours left of sunlight

 Why does the day gives us only enough light to reach 17:00 while others enjoy it all the way to 22:00.
 It’s unfair, obviously only because I am here and not there.
-Here everyone who can affords to, curls up in bed safe next to a radiator. possible holding a glass of something.
+Here everyone who can affords to, curls up in a bed safeguarded by a radiator. possible holding a glass of something.

 City Hall - 14:59

-I was barely able to take the photo, one passer-by stopped and asked for directions. “anywhere leads nowhere” I wanted to tell him but I was able to point in the direction he thought right.
+I was barely able to take the photo, one passer-by stopped and asked for directions. “anywhere leads nowhere” I wanted to tell him, but I was able to guide him in the direction he thought right.

 1st Street west - 15:06